School of Business

 Field Study Internships

-Internship experiences provide students an opportunity for supervised field work in areas of business and government.
-Regular internship programs are available on a limited basis in accounting, analytics and information management, real estate, health systems care management, and management.
-Individual internships may be arranged in other departments and majors within the School of Business; these are subject to availability and departmental restrictions.
+Internship experiences, with or without credit, provide students an opportunity for field work in areas of business and government.
+Regular internship programs are available on a limited basis in accounting and marketing.
+Internships may be arranged for credit in other departments and majors within the School of Business; these are subject to availability and departmental restrictions.
+Students interested in seeking internships should begin skill development early, and work in consultation with the Business Career Development Office.

 Majors